Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 The long term goal of this project is to develop a fleet of autonomous robots capable of helping perform building inspection with the use of its sensors on board.
 Using the Lidar and Stereo camera in order to map the environment it navigates; the environment being the building that engineers wish to inspect.
 \
 \
+Our current short term goal is to upgrade the rover's operating system as well as the version of ROS to ROS2.
+\
+\
 So far the work that has been done is the UI that makes it possible to capture the data from the Lidar during the operation